Nandagopalvs25/Baymax/README.md

 # Baymax - Alzheimer's Patient Healthcare Companion

-Baymax is a RAG (Retrieval-Augmented Generation) based healthcare application built for Alzheimer's patients.
-It integrates the Gemini API to facilitate natural conversations with an AI model, allowing patients to query their past interactions.
-Users can also upload documents, and the system automatically generates daily summaries, which are emailed to their caretakers.
+Baymax is a RAG (Retrieval-Augmented Generation) based healthcare companion designed for Alzheimer's patients.
+It facilitates natural conversations with an AI model powered by the Gemini API.
+All interactions are stored in a database, enabling patients to retrieve information whenever they forget something by simply asking Baymax.
+Users can also upload documents for the AI to reference.
+At the end of each day, Baymax generates a summary of the user’s conversations and activities, which is emailed to their caretaker.

 View the project ==> https://youtu.be/p6WMqLtJLS0
 ## Features